ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

   // start manager
   mgr.Start(ctrl.SetupSignalHandler())
 ```
-There's a lot of magic happening behind these scenes.
+It's just a few lines of code, but there's a lot of magic happening behind the scenes.
 For example, we might ask ourselves:
 * with pure client-go, we generated informers to keep us updated about resources - where are they now?
-* with pure client-go, we read from an internal cache (lister) and write to the k8s apiserver (clientset) in our reconciler logic - how does that work now?
+* with pure client-go, we read from an internal cache (lister) and write to the k8s apiserver (clientset) when we reconcile - how does that work now?

-The former question is answered by the manager's `cache` component, the latter by its `client` component.
+The first question is answered by the manager's `cache` component, the second by its `client` component.
 Let's look at them next.

 ## The Manager's Components
-A manager's `client` component is responsible for read and write operations in general, while the `cache` can be used to read data from a local index to reduce load on the k8s apiserver.
-The client component reuses the cache component for some of its read operations.
+A manager's `client` component is responsible for read and write operations in general.
+The `cache` actually has two functions: 1) it manages informers and therefore keeps our controller in the loop regarding resource updates and 2) it caches data in a local index to reduce load on the k8s apiserver.
+The client component reuses the cache component for some cached read operations.

 ```golang
 /* snipped source code from https://github.com/kubernetes-sigs/controller-runtime/blob/release-0.7/pkg/manager/internal.go */